bridgecrewio/checkov/README.md

 checkov -d . --check MEDIUM --skip-check CKV_123 --bc-api-key ...
 ```

-Skip all checks that are MEDIUM severity or lower, but skip check CKV_789 (assume this is a medium or lower severity check):
+Skip all checks that are MEDIUM severity or lower, but run check CKV_789 (assume this is a medium or lower severity check):
 ```sh
 checkov -d . --skip-check MEDIUM --check CKV_789 --bc-api-key ...
 ```